-The publication can be downloaded from the Methodology - Ecosystem Accounting section of our website, or directly at:
+The publication can be downloaded from the Methodology - Ecosystem Accounting section of our website.

 Putrajaya, 27 November – The Department of Statistics Malaysia (DOSM) and United Nations Statistics Division (UNSD) have jointly launched the Roadmap for System of Environmental-Economic Accounting (RM-SEEA) to lay a

 The Closing Regional Workshop for the United Nations Development Account Project was organized by the United Nations Statistics Division (UNSD) in in collaboration with Kenya National Bureau of Statistics, UNECA and UN Environment in Nairoby, Kenya on 11-13 December 2017.
 The the Workshop was the close of a project that aimed to enhance the capacity of National Statistical Offices of African countries in the implementation of the System of Environmental-Economic Accounting (SEEA).

 How can countries best communicate and disseminate SEEA accounts to relevant stakeholders to influence policy decision making?
 The closing workshop for the UN Development Account project in Asia (27–30 November, 2017), organized by the United Nations Statistics Division, in collaboration with Statistics Indonesia and the World Bank, brought together nearly 50 participants from nine different countries to share their experiences with SEEA accounts in Jakarta, Indonesia.

 The Delegation of the European Union and Chinese authorities launched a new project called Natural Capital Accounting and Valuation of Ecosystem Services in Beijing on November 1.
 The EU and China's economic prosperity are underpinned by their natural capital - their biodiversity.